 Earlier, NEET 2020 was scheduled to take place on 3rd May 2020 with the admit card release date being 27th March 2020.
-However, with the delay, NTA had stated that the exam would be conducted in the last week of May most probably depending upon the situation that time around.
-In the same notification, it also mentioned that more details on the release of the NEET Admit card and the exam date would be announced after 15th April after assessing the situation, along with providing ample time to students to be prepared for the examinations, hence students can rest assured.
+However, with the delay, NTA had stated that the exam would be conducted on 13th September 2020.
+In the same notification, it also mentioned that more details on the release of the NEET Admit card and the exam date would be announced after 15th April after assessing the situation, along with providing ample time for students to be prepared for the examinations, hence students can rest assured.

 Go The Extra Mile With Your Revisions

 By now you would have got a clear understanding of concepts and hence conceptual clarity.
-But since the syllabus is vast covering syllabi of classes 11 & 12, it is recommended to go back to NCERT textbooks and go through every line carefully.
+But since the syllabus is vast, covering syllabi of classes 11 & 12, it is recommended to go back to NCERT textbooks and go through every line carefully.
 There are chances you would have missed out on something important which could appear in the exams.
-You do not want to regret now with the supplementary time alloted for NEET 2020 aspirants.
+You do not want to regret now that there is ample time available for NEET 2021 aspirants.

 Notes in Place

-Tip: While making notes be sure of not replicating what is provided in textbooks/sources.
+Tip: While making notes be sure not to replicate what is provided in textbooks/sources.
 Read and understand and write down in your own words.